It Can Hurt More Than It Can Heal

 I used to work at a popular yoga studio in Los Angeles that celebrities frequented, and therefore wannabes followed.
 The studio was the place to see and be seen, and yoga was the excuse to be there.
 The classes were some of the most expensive out there, and the owner of the studio had been a member of a very famous rock band.
 All classes were soundtracked with pop and hip-hop music, and the emphasis was on a relaxed, easy spirituality, like yoga-lite.
 As you would expect in LA, the teachers were attractive and charming, and during my employment, I was privy to many salacious details of how some of the male instructors were sleeping around with several of the students.
 In fact, there were multiple occasions where I witnessed the male teachers giving overly enthusiastic massages to select female students during class.

 The yoga community in L.A. was predominantly led by men who seemed like the type who were never cool in high school and were getting off on feeling important.
-Many of them were narcissistic, insecure, moderately educated white guys who gave themselves Indian names (that they mispronounced) and preached Hindu philosophies that they understood only superficially.
+Many of them were narcissistic, insecure, moderately educated white guys (usually Jewish) who gave themselves Indian names (that they mispronounced) and preached Hindu philosophies that they understood only superficially.
 They spoke a lot about transcending ego and desire while aggressively maneuvering for higher social status in the community and then sleeping around once they got there.
 They also each had a guru (some long deceased) whose virtues they would extol enthusiastically, even cultishly.
 I met a handful of “gurus” in the flesh, and they seemed like charlatans to me.

 But that was Hollyweird, so I stuck with yoga another year after I left L.A. hoping the community would be different elsewhere.
 Turns out it’s really hard to escape the darkness in the yogasphere.
 In fact, yoga in America has a scandalous history.
 It seems like every few years since yoga came to America in the 1960s, prominent and charismatic male yogis have been exposed as sexual predators and philanderers.
 Their victims are almost always young female devotees who revere their guru leaders blindly and are therefore easily manipulated.
 Ironically, the principles these gurus espouse include integrity, restraint, purity, and even celibacy.